maximstewart/WebFM/README.md

 Notes:
 1. Folders and files CAN NOT have & or '  in the names.
 Otherwise, you can't access that item with the viewer.
 2. If you place an image such as a jpg, png, or gif labeled "000<itsExtension>" in a directory then the viewer will use it as the background for that folder/directory.
-3. The provided folders except resources are optional.
+3. The provided folders except "resources" are optional.
 You can add and remove them as you please.
+4. The media and image pane can be moved by dragging from the transparentish bar that has the close button and other controls.

 # Images